jgreek/apexmed/README.md

 (Include any tools, software, or methods you're using for data collection)

 ## Contribute
-Details on how others can contribute to the project.
-For example:
+Here's how you can contribute to the project:
 - Fork the repository.
 - Create a new branch (`git checkout -b feature-branch`).
 - Make changes.